Aryanstha/AI-Virtual-Mouse/README.md

   Download and Extract the Project Folder Name Virtual-Mouse.<br>
-  And then Open the Virtual-Mouse Folder in VsCode as shown in Video.
+  And then Open the Virtual-Mouse Folder in Pycharm.

   Step 1:
   ```bash